SapienzaNLP/relik/README.md

 python relik/reader/utils/gerbil_server.py --relik-model-name sapienzanlp/relik-entity-linking-large
 ```

-4. Open the url [http://localhost:1234/gerbil](http://localhost:1234/gerbil) and:
+4. Open the URL [http://localhost:1234/gerbil](http://localhost:1234/gerbil) and:
    - Select A2KB as experiment type
    - Select "Ma - strong annotation match"
-   - In Name filed write the name you want to give to the experiment
+   - In the Name field write the name you want to give to the experiment
-   - In URI field write: [http://localhost:1235/gerbil-spotWrapNifWS4Test/myalgorithm](http://localhost:1235/gerbil-spotWrapNifWS4Test/myalgorithm)
+   - In the URI field write: [http://localhost:1235/gerbil-spotWrapNifWS4Test/myalgorithm](http://localhost:1235/gerbil-spotWrapNifWS4Test/myalgorithm)
    - Select the datasets (We use AIDA-B, MSNBC, Der, K50, R128, R500, OKE15, OKE16)
    - Finally, run experiment

 ### Relation Extraction

-To evalute Relation Extraction we can directly use the reader with the script relik/reader/trainer/predict_re.py, pointing at the file with already retrieved candidates.
-If you want to use our already trained Reader:
+To evaluate Relation Extraction we can directly use the reader with the script relik/reader/trainer/predict_re.py, pointing at the file with already retrieved candidates.
+If you want to use our trained Reader:

 ```bash
 python relik/reader/trainer/predict_re.py --model_path sapienzanlp/relik-reader-deberta-v3-large-nyt --data_path /Users/perelluis/Documents/relik/data/debug/test.window.candidates.jsonl --is-eval
 ```

 Be aware that we compute the threshold for predicting relations based on the development set.
-To compute it while evaluating you can run:
+To compute it while evaluating you can run the following:

 ```bash
 python relik/reader/trainer/predict_re.py --model_path sapienzanlp/relik-reader-deberta-v3-large-nyt --data_path /Users/perelluis/Documents/relik/data/debug/dev.window.candidates.jsonl --is-eval --compute-threshold